 Recent and on-going projects related to the topic:

-- “Smart” Tools for Socially Sustainable Transport: A Review of Mobility Apps (Co-conducted with my PhD adviser Professor Thomas Sanchez).
+- “Smart” Tools for Socially Sustainable Transport: A Review of Mobility Apps (Co-conducted with my PhD adviser Dr. Thomas Sanchez).
 Published article found here.

 - Understanding disability-related regulatory systems in smartphone apps used for transportation

 - Are Accessibility transport apps market-viable?